What To Plant In July-Zones 1-10

 Where I buy my garden seeds: SeedsNow

-I highly recommend these products for growing your seedlings: CowPots and Organic Seedling Soil, this way you plant your seeds and place the CowPots in your garden when the temperatures are right.
+I highly recommend these products for growing your seedlings: CowPots and Organic Seedling Soil.
+You plant your seeds and place the CowPots in your garden when the temperatures are right based on your specific hardiness zone location.

 Soil pH Levels